 The Little Eight Treasures Videos and Handouts

 Consistent practice is important to enjoy the benefits of the Eight Treasures.
-The ideal amount of practice is 3 times or more in a week.
-You can download the Little Eight handout with detailed explanations of each movement and or watch de videos below and follow the sequence in the silence of Colorado’s Aspen forest.
+Aim for at least three energizing practice sessions each week.
+You can download the Little Eight handout with detailed explanations of each movement.
+You can also watch the videos below to follow the sequence amidst the serene backdrop of Colorado’s Aspen forest.

 The Little Eight Treasures meridian activation and warm up